Tetra Data Platform (TDP) Versions

 - File Preview

 To view additional file details, choose Open File Page for the selected file.
-The File Details page appears and displays two tabs:
+The File Details page appears.

 - Click a version to display its details in the File Details section.